 A little south of where we stayed was an old fishing village called Jaffa.
 Walking around here you get a sense of deep history, from many different cultures.
-A few tour groups (domestic and beyond) strolled through the streets of Jaffa, but for the most part you'll find locals enjoying the beautiful weather and historic surroundings.
-Art galleries, unique craft shops, fisherman and natives relaxing seem to dominate the streets, squares and parks of the old town.
-Looking north you get a beautiful view of the Tel Aviv skyline.
+A few tour groups (domestic and beyond) strolled through the streets of Jaffa, but for the most part you'll find locals enjoying the

 The warm weather here was outstanding and a welcome change.
 On the last day there were sunny skies and temperatures reaching the mid 60s.
 From talking with locals, Tel Aviv gets pretty humid during the summertime, however the air the past few days was really dry.
 The temperature really cooled off at night, but the vivid blue sky and warm temps made it worthwhile.
 Overall the most memorable parts of the trip was the people.
 All the residents go above and beyond to make you feel welcome at all times.
 Friday morning came pretty early as we had a 5:30AM flight.
 At 3am we were driving through downtown Tel Aviv in our taxi - the nightlife was still kickin'.